-CI’s Rebecca Chacko recaps the progress — or lack thereof — made at the U.N. climate talks in Qatar.
+CI’s Shyla Raghav weighs in on progress — and lack thereof — at the U.N. climate talks.

 The bigger the role indigenous peoples have in global climate change negotiations, the better off we all may be.

 Patricia Alvarez is one of many scientists sharing their research at the U.N. climate talks in Lima.

 As climate change negotiators gather in Peru, tropical forest protection must be on the agenda.

 For people to thrive, we need to conserve not just the tangible benefits nature provides, but also the inspiration, wonder and awe by which nature transforms us all.